poalrom/top-builds/README.md

 ## How it works?

 ### Caching
-- Each day TravisCI runs cron job
+- Each day Github Actions runs cron job
 - Inside the job a script download top characters from raider.io
 - Each character validates in battle.net armory API that he used right specialization and has the full gear (sometimes players add new gear without enchants or gems, those builds are not representative)
 - If character passed due validation, script save character's data to a JSON file